pop-os/python-apt/doc/source/library/apt_pkg.rst

     The order in which the information for source packages should be rewritten, i.e. the order in which the fields should appear.

-Before APT 1.1, the function :func:`rewrite_section` was used.

-.. autofunction:: rewrite_section

 Dependencies
 ------------